widilo/create_exe_file_from_python_script/README.md

 After running the command, PyInstaller will generate files in the dist folder.
 Your .exe will be located at:

-dist/yourscript.exe
+'dist/yourscript.exe'

 4. Running the Executable

 Navigate to the dist folder and run:

-yourscript.exe
+'yourscript.exe'

 5. (Optional) Add an Icon

 If you want to add a custom icon, use:

-pyinstaller --onefile --icon=icon.ico yourscript.py
+'pyinstaller --onefile --icon=icon.ico yourscript.py'

 Make sure icon.ico is in the same directory as your script.